– ZKM Center for Art and Media, Karlsruhe

 2017 - Sound Seminar

 Listening session curated by Vittoria Bonifati.
-Jon Wozencroft and Andrés Saenz de Sicilia playing records, field recordings and unreleased material at Princes Gate Mews.
+Jon Wozencroft (Touch Activities) and Andrés Saenz de Sicilia playing records, field recordings and unreleased material at Princes Gate Mews.